ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 osc.start();
 ```

-Then schedule we need to schedule automation, here we will for example make a linear ramp from 0 to 1 in 10ms and then go from 1 to 0 in ~1sec.
+Then we need to schedule automation, here we will for example make a linear ramp from 0 to 1 in 10ms and then go from 1 to 0 in ~1sec.

 ```js
 // create a gain node and set its gain value to 0